The Ringe Group was established in 2014 in the department of Materials Science and NanoEngineering (MSNE) at Rice University, Houston...

 When the electron beam excites the specimen, this causes luminescence to be emitted from the near-surface region of the specimen.
 To collect the cathodoluminescence emitted in the upper hemisphere, a mirror is often inserted between the specimen and the pole piece.
 The mirror is specifically shaped to couple the light out of the microscope vacuum chamber to a spectrograph or photon detector(s).
 For thin samples, such as electron transparent TEM samples, mirrors above and below the specimen may be employed to collect light emitted in both hemispheres.

 When you scan the microscope's focused electron beam in an X,Y pattern then measure the light emitted with the beam at each point, you can obtain an optical activity map of the specimen.
-The primary advantages of this electron microscope based technique is the ability to resolve features down to 1 nm and correlate the optical properties of an object with structural, compositional and chemical properties measured simultaneously or, at least within the same instrument.
+The primary advantages of this electron microscope-based technique are the ability to resolve features down to 1 nm and correlate the optical properties of an object with structural, compositional and chemical properties measured simultaneously or, at least within the same instrument.

 Typical light levels emitted from a specimen can be extremely low and often require you to collect and detect as many photons as possible.
 Even in samples intended to efficiently emit light, it is important to optimize experimental conditions to collect and detect photons with the minimum of optical losses so you can attain the highest spatial resolution results.